oscarcmn/OpenLibrary-ReactRouter/README.md

 - Navigation using React Router for a single-page application experience.
 - Responsive design for mobile and desktop users.
 - Integration with the Open Library API for book data.
+- Adding books to a favorites list with local storage.

 ## Figma Prototype
 You can view the prototype here: [Figma Prototype](#)